adamduval/notes/tableau.md

 - a link from Tableau to your data
 - contains multiple data connections to different data bases or files

+### Level of detail calculation

+- Three types,
+  - FIXED
+    - calculate for a specified dimension without referencing the view
+  - INCLUDE
+  - EXCLUDE

 ### logical data layer

 - shows relationships between logical tables, only shows general relationships